Shot (pellet): Bird lead poisoning

-Lead shot-related waterfowl poisonings were first documented in the US in the 1880s; by 1919, the spent lead pellets from waterfowl hunting was positively identified as a major source of deaths of bottom-feeding waterfowl.
+Lead shot-related waterfowl poisonings were first documented in the US in the 1880s; by 1919, the spent lead pellets from waterfowl hunting were positively identified as a major source of deaths of bottom-feeding waterfowl.
 Once ingested, stomach acids and mechanical action cause the lead to break down and be absorbed into the body and bloodstream, resulting in death.
 "If a bird swallows only one pellet, it usually survives, although its immune system and fertility are likely to be affected.
 Even low concentrations of lead have a negative impact on energy storage, which affects the ability to prepare for migration."
 Upland game birds such as mourning doves, ring-necked pheasants, wild turkey, northern bobwhite quail and chukars can also ingest lead and thus be poisoned when they feed on seeds.

 Lead from spent ammunition also impacts scavenging bird species such as vultures, ravens, eagles and other birds of prey.
 Foraging studies of the endangered Californian condor have shown that avian scavengers consume lead fragments in gut piles left in the field from harvested big game animals, as well as by the consumption of small game, or "pest animal," carcasses that have been shot with lead-core ammo, but not retrieved.
 Not all lead exposure in these circumstances leads to immediate mortality, but multiple sub-lethal exposures result in secondary poisoning impacts, which eventually lead to death.
 Among condors around the Grand Canyon, lead poisoning because of eating lead shot is the most frequently diagnosed cause of death.